How much does a Software Applications Developer make in the United States?

 -

 The Systems Applications Developer II corrects program errors according to the QA testing results within moderate complicated conditions.
 Develops, modifies and codes software systems programming applications.
 Being a Systems Applications Developer II analyzes problems and looks for solutions.
 Has intermediate knowledge of the principles of existing software systems development.
 In addition, Systems Applications Developer II requires a bachelor's degree.
 Typically reports to a supervisor.
 Working as a Systems Applications Developer II typically requires 2 to 4 years of related experience.
 Gains exposure to some of the complex tasks within the job function.
 Occasionally directed in several aspects of the work.
-View Systems Applications Developer II SalaryAlternate Job Titles:Software Systems Engineer II, Intermediate Software Systems Engineer, Software Operating Systems Development Intermediate, Systems Software Engineer/Programmer II
+View Systems Applications Developer II SalaryAlternate Job Titles:Software Systems Engineer II, Intermediate Software Systems Engineer, Software Operating Systems Development Intermediate, Systems Software Developer II, Systems Software Engineer/Programmer II

 -